microsoft/vscode-docs/docs/cpp/config-mingw.md

 1. From the Command Palette, type "launch" and then choose **Debug: Open launch.json**.
 Next, choose the **GDB/LLDB** environment.

-1. For `program`, use the program name `helloworld.exe` (which matches that you specified in `tasks.json`).
+1. For `program`, use the program name `helloworld.exe` (which matches what you specified in `tasks.json`).
 You will need to adjust your `miDebuggerPath` value to match the path to your Mingw-w64 installation.

 1. By default, the C++ extension adds a breakpoint to the first line of `main`.
 The `stopAtEntry` value is set to `true` to cause the debugger to stop on that breakpoint.
 You can set this to `false` if you prefer to ignore it.